What is Root Cause Analysis?

 Link all possible and known problem causes under the appropriate category.
 Look out for any sequences of events that make the problem present, and take a moment to analyze if any specific conditions coexist with the issue.
 Also, think of whether the problem creates further complications within the process.
 If so, they need noting down too.
 At the end of the session, you should have a diagram that resembles the scheme below.

 Step 4: Identify the root cause

 Thanks to the cause and effect graph, you can now select the top couple of reasons and conduct a 5 Whys exercise on them, easily and methodically reaching the heart of the problem.
-This allows for a true understanding of the nature of the difficulty, lack of which is very often the reason the issue exists in the first place!
+This allows for a true understanding of the nature of the difficulty, the lack of which is very often the reason the issue exists in the first place!

 Step 5: Implement a solution

-Having access to complete analysis of the problem, you can design a solution and follow its implementation.
+Having access to a complete analysis of the problem, you can design a solution and follow its implementation.
 You will need to choose a method of solving the difficulty, which will have the least impact on the ongoing production, will maintain a way to measure its success, and will carry the smallest amount of new risk with it.

 RCA - not only for solving problems!

 Root cause analysis is an exercise useful not only when dealing with problems.
 Often, an issue will be presented as a business improvement opportunity, and an RCA can certainly be conducted to help identify the key possible areas of change.

 - Dealing with staffing issues - an RCA of those can clearly show flaws in staff performance and highlight the required revisions.

 - Investigating a new marketing opportunity - using the 5 Whys will help stakeholders understand the true nature and potential of the opportunity.